How can I get rid of acne on my face?

 Retinoids, derived from vitamin A, are particularly effective in treating both inflammatory and non-inflammatory forms of acne.
 Their benefits include:

-• Regulation of cell renewal : They help prevent the accumulation of dead cells that clog pores, thus reducing the formation of blackheads and pimples.
+• Cell renewal regulation: Helps prevent the build-up of dead cells that clog pores, reducing the formation of blackheads and pimples.

-• Anti-inflammatory properties : They also help reduce inflammation associated with acne.
+• Anti-inflammatory properties: They also help reduce acne-related inflammation.

-Common topical retinoids include tretinoin, adapalene, and tazarotene.
-They should be used with caution because they can cause skin irritation, especially early in treatment.
+Common topical retinoids include tretinoin, adapalene and tazarotene.
+They should be used with caution, as they can cause skin irritation, especially at the start of treatment.

-• Remove Dead Cells : AHAs help exfoliate the skin's surface, preventing the buildup of dead cells that can cause blackheads.
+• Eliminate dead cells: AHAs help exfoliate the skin's surface, preventing the build-up of dead cells that can cause blackheads.

-• Improve the appearance of acne scars : They promote cell turnover, which can help fade the appearance of scars.
+• Improve the appearance of acne scars: They promote cell renewal, which can help reduce the appearance of scars.

 These acids are often found in cleansers, serums or masks.